canonical/mlflow-operator/docs/tutorial/mlflow.rst

 Reference: Object storage credentials
 -------------------------------------
 To use mlflow you need to have credentials to the object storage.
-The aforementioned bundle comes with minio.
+The aforementioned bundle comes with MinIO.
 To get the minio credentials run the following command:

 .. code-block:: bash